tsmp-falcon-platform/ci-bundle-utils/examples/tutorials/merging-bundles/README.md

 # Merging Challenge - BETA

->[WARNING!]
-There are tests in place and this works with the majority of known configurations.
+> [!WARNING] There are tests in place and this works with the majority of known configurations.
 >
 > However, it is impossible to test ALL available config snippets in ALL plugins.

 Due to the `WARNING` above, the merge config (instructions as to how the bundles are merged) can be extended.